-Water softener or water filtration system options are identified in this paper for purposes of improving water quality in Westwood, MA.
+Water softener or water filtration system options are identified in this write-up for purposes of improving water quality in Westwood, MA.
 Additionally, certain aspects of the public water supply are reviewed.
 If you have a private well, it is highly recommended that you get your water tested and analyzed.
 This is the only way to identify whether or not you should be considering a water filtration system or water softener (water softening) system.

 WESTWOOD’S PUBLIC WATER SOURCE

 Hard water may result in scaling on plumbing fixtures and inside pipes, dull laundry, and will make it “harder to clean” than with soft water.
 When water falls as rain, it’s “soft” and free of hard water minerals.
 It picks up minerals as it passes through rock, sand and soil.
 Hard water is high in mineral salts, especially calcium and magnesium ions.
 This is no fault of the town, but just the cards they have been dealt.
-For more information on hard water, see the link at the Water Quality Association website at Perceptible-Issues/Scale-Deposits
+For more information on hard water, see the link at the Water Quality Association website at Perceptible-Issues/Scale-Deposits.

-WATER SOFTENER & OTHER WATER FILTRATION SYSTEMS
+WATER SOFTENERS & WATER FILTRATION SYSTEMS

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 H2O Care is an established water filtration and testing firm with offices in Stow, Middleton & Lakeville, MA, formed in 1989.
 Articles published by the Company can be seen in Water Technology Magazines at h2opublications..
 Contact us at [email protected] or 800-539-1100.